 Antivirus software can adversely affect streaming sessions and image builder instances.
 AWS recommends that you do not enable automatic updates for the antivirus software.
-For more information on Windows Defender, refer to Antivirus Software.
+For Windows Defender, see Antivirus Software for more information.

 Performance

 Before creating a new image, it is important to test applications as a test user.
 Testing as a test user enables you to ensure that applications can run under a non-administrator user context.
 Additionally, check application performance and user experience using built-in tools such as Task Manager and Performance Monitor.
 It is a best practice to monitor resource utilization such as CPU, memory, and GPU memory.
 If there is CPU, memory, or GPU memory resource constraint, consider upgrading the instance type.
 To enhance performance: